Featured Post

 It was easy to dismiss digital cameras when they first came out.
 The images were grainy and low resolution; early digital cameras didn't support SLR lenses.
 The images were really only good for sharing via email or webpages (this was before the era of social media as we know it today).
 Canon and Nikon, however, saw the potential, embraced the technology, and now they dominate the photo market; while Kodak (once the titan of the industry) filed for bankruptcy in 2012.

 Similarly, today it is easy to dismiss EVs.
 Critics speak of range anxiety and high cost.
 They say EVs don't have the range or refueling speed of conventional cars, but they are not looking at their potential.
 They are not anticipating that battery technology will continue to improve, driven by the demand for ever lighter, longer-lived tablets and smartphones.
 Batteries are getting better and cheaper each year.
-Compound these improvements for a decade or so and long-range, affordable EVs will be available.
+Compound these improvements for a decade or two and long-range, affordable EVs will be available.

 When first introduced, digital cameras were easy to dismiss.
 Today, in 2014, EVs are similarly easy to dismiss.
 It is more important to look at where they are going, rather than where they are.
 Dismiss them at your peril.